duggabe/gr-control/README.md

 3. Execute the transmitter of your choice.
     `python3 -u NFM_xmt.py`
     `python3 -u SSB_xmt.py`
 4. A new window will open showing an Audio Gain control as well as a frequency spectrum display.
+The NFM_xmt screen also has a selector for PL tones.
+Using a tone of 0.0 turns off the PL.